Outdoor Conservation Tips

 Replace Old and Inefficient Sprinkler Heads with Efficient Rotating Nozzles.

-For more information go to: www.WaterWiseSB.org/landscape.aspx?id=444.
+For more information go to: https://www.countyofsb.org/230/Landscape#.

-Try the Santa Barbara County Landscape Watering Calculator at www.WaterWiseSB.org.
+Try the Santa Barbara County Landscape Watering Calculator

 Choose Native Plants and Use Water-Smart Landscaping Design.

 A water-smart garden features plants that do well in our local environment.
 These plants can be beautiful and use less water.
 And plan your plants, irrigation and design for maximum water savings and plant health.
 Watch the Garden Wise TV show, co-sponsored by the Goleta Water District.
-Visit www.WaterWiseSB.org/landscape.aspx?id=432for more information.
+Visit https://www.waterwisesb.org/2071/Garden-Wise-TV-Show for more information.
 DVDs of the show may also be borrowed from the library.

 Mulch, Mulch, Mulch.